zakirullin/cognitive-load/README.md

 **All your dependencies are your code.** Going through 10+ levels of stack trace of some imported library and figuring out what went wrong (*because things go wrong*) is painful.

 ## Tight coupling with a framework
 There's a lot of "magic" in frameworks.
-By relying too heavily on a framework, **we force all upcoming developers to learn that "magic" first**.
-It can take months.
+By relying too heavily on a framework, **we force all upcoming developers to learn that "magic" first.** It can take months.
 Even though frameworks enable us to launch MVPs in a matter of days, in the long run they tend to add unnecessary complexity and cognitive load.

 Worse yet, at some point frameworks can become a significant constraint when faced with a new requirement that just doesn't fit the architecture.
 From here onwards people end up forking a framework and maintaining their own custom version.
 Imagine the amount of cognitive load a newcomer would have to build (i.e. learn this custom framework) in order to deliver any value. `🤯`